Who Is Uketsu?

 Literary Analysis

 Chapter Two is a study in dramatic irony operating at high efficiency.
 The reader knows Naomi is dangerous by the time this chapter begins.
-Uketsu uses that knowledge to manufacture a deeply uncomfortable sympathy: Naomi is also exhausted, isolated, and being falsely accused of abusing her son.
+Uketsu uses that knowledge to manufacture a deeply uncomfortable sympathy.
+Naomi is also exhausted and isolated, and a teacher falsely accuses her of abusing her son.
 The reader is asked to feel bad for a woman who is about to stab someone.

 Haruoka mirrors Dr. Hagio precisely.
-She uses the same theoretical framework — art as expression of subconscious trauma — and reaches an equally wrong conclusion.
+She uses the same theoretical framework, art as expression of subconscious trauma, and reaches an equally wrong conclusion.
 Uketsu is deliberate about this repetition.
-The novel is asking whether the problem is the framework or the practitioners.
+The novel asks whether the problem is the framework or the practitioners.
 The answer it gives is: the framework.

-Yuta’s smeared drawing is the novel’s second major piece of ekphrasis.
+Yuta's smeared drawing is the novel's second major piece of ekphrasis.
 The grey blotch does not represent the stencil ruler, and it does not represent abuse.
 It represents Yuta desperately trying to erase a present reality and access a buried one.
-He is trying to draw through it, to the name of the dead woman he has never been allowed to know was his mother.
+He tries to draw through it, down to the name of a dead woman.
+Nobody ever told him she was his mother.

 Connective Tissue